 Conference Hashtag: #money2020

-The 2019 Money 20/20 USA conference will return to The Venetian in Las Vegas from October 27-30.
 This is the largest event covering payments and financial services innovation.
-The multi-track conference and exhibition hosts over 11,000 attendees, of which over 1,700 are CEOs, 450 are speakers, from over 4,500 companies and 85 countries.
+The multi-track conference and exhibition hosts over 11,500 attendees, of which over 2,100 are C-suite executives, from over 3,400 companies and 100 countries.

 Money 20/20 is a great event to discover new trends within the payment industry and connect with like-minded professionals.
 With a trade show this large, sponsors and exhibitors will also have an excellent opportunity to connect with prospective eCommerce leads at the event.
 List Genius is a great tool to take advantage of in preparation for the trade show.

-While the 2019 agenda and keynotes have not been finalized, attendees can expect the conference to be broken down into track sessions, keynotes, panel discussions, and networking opportunities.
+Attendees can expect the conference to be broken down into track sessions, keynotes, panel discussions, and networking opportunities.
 Last year, sessions were assigned to 20 different tracks.
 Each track has a number of sessions whose topics all pertain to the track subject, allowing attendees to customize the conference based on what they need to grow their companies.
-A few of last year’s track subjects included:
+A few of this year’s track subjects include:

 Money 20/20 delivers the 4 most productive days on the industry calendar.
 With the biggest exhibit hall, greatest networking opportunities and largest speaker roster, Money 20/20 delivers an exemplary experience highlighting the boldest and the best of the industry.

-Stay tuned for more information about the upcoming Money 20/20 USA 2019 event.
+Stay tuned for additional details about the 2020 event.